devSayed-spec/gayanara-ecommerce-analysis/README.md

 ## Business Problem

-Gayanara's buying team has a limited restocking budget but lacks visibility into which products have strong demand, which brands generate the highest revenue, and which products should be restocked or cleared from inventory.

-This analysis helps the team make better decisions for restocking, discounting, and inventory allocation.
+Gayanara's buying team needs to restock products with a limited budget.

+The team needs to know which products sell the most, which brands are the strongest revenue contributors, which popular products are currently out of stock, and which products are accumulating inventory without sales.

+The goal is to prevent restocking budget from being allocated to the wrong products.

 ## Business Questions

-1. Which products are included in the Top 10 best-selling products?
+1. Which products are included in the Top 10 best-selling products based on total units sold?
-2. Which brands generate the highest revenue, and does this align with unit sales?
+2. Which brands generate the highest revenue?
-3. Which products have available inventory but zero recorded sales?
+3. Which popular products have zero current stock and may create potential lost sales?
-4. Which products have historical sales but currently have zero stock?
+4. Which products have available stock but zero recorded sales and should be considered dead stock?

 ## Dataset